BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 approachable.

-So I'd had a fair background with build tools when I began looking at Gradle, and I had certain expectations, primarily that the tool would have a fairly straightforward configuration and setup process, and that things would look passably familiar.
-This idea was support by what I'd read about Gradle, promising that most configurations would be simple and that you'd commonly never need to dip below the surface of that configuration.
+So I'd had a fair background with build tools when I began looking at Gradle, and I had certain expectations, primarily that the tool would have a straightforward configuration and setup process, and that things would look passably familiar.
+This idea was supported by what I'd read about Gradle, promising that most configurations would be simple and that you'd normally never need to dip below the surface of that configuration.

 Instead, Gradle was very mysterious for me.
 It seemed to have innumerable cliffs